boginw/P5/report/2 Iteration 1/Introduction.md

 # Hardware \& Design

-This chapter describes the different aspects of building the car, complete with analysis, experiments, design, and construction.
+This chapter describes the different aspects of building the car, including analysis, experiments, design, and construction.